JeremyLikness/ExpressionPowerTools/docs/api/ExpressionPowerTools.Core.Comparisons.DefaultComparisonRules.DefaultLambdaRules.prop.md

 [Index](../index.md) > [ExpressionPowerTools.Core](ExpressionPowerTools.Core.a.md) > [ExpressionPowerTools.Core.Comparisons](ExpressionPowerTools.Core.Comparisons.n.md) > [DefaultComparisonRules](ExpressionPowerTools.Core.Comparisons.DefaultComparisonRules.cs.md) > **DefaultLambdaRules**

-Gets the rules for lambda.
+Gets the default rules for lambda.

 ```csharp
 public static Expression<Func<LambdaExpression, LambdaExpression, Boolean>> DefaultLambdaRules { get; }
 ```

+## Remarks

+The name of the lambda expressions must be equal.
+The main expression body must
+            be equivalent between the source and target, and if one is tail call optimized, the other must be, too.

 ### Property Value